fuglaro/filet-cloud/README.md

 * Compatible with automatic phone data upload tools like Folder Sync Pro via the STFP/SSH service running on the same server.
 * Be in full control of your own private data.
 * Stores all data in files on the underlying filesystem for unbeatable data longevity.
+* Embed images in markdown documents with relative paths.
 * Dark and light modes.
 * Fast keyboard navigation.
 * Terminal access to the storage host.
 * Hardened security.
+* Active folder action plugins for creating custom commands which can autogenerate files such as photo albums, or disk usage reports.

 ## Design
 This design for this solution favors simplicity and minimalism, both inside and out, without losing powerful features. *Filet Cloud Web* pushes a personal cloud solution to its leanest essence.
 It leaves you fully in control of your own data.
 It is a joy to use because it does what it needs to, reliably and quickly, and then gets out of the way.
 The primary design philosophy for this project is: **"complexity must justify itself, ruthlessly"**.